Tutorial: Generate an Occupancy Map for Navigation

 Note

-Please make sure to replace <path/to/my/map> with the path where the map should be stored.
-To keep the map when the docker container is stopped, it is recommended to use a path that is mounted to the docker container, for example /tmp/my_map.png.
-If you are running this example with the pre-built docker image, then no suitable path is mounted.
-In this case you can use docker cp <name-of-docker-container>:<path/to/my/map> . to copy the map out of the container.
+Replace <path/to/my/map> with the path where the map will be stored.
+To keep the map when the Docker container is stopped, it is recommended to use a path that is mounted to the Docker container, for example /tmp/my_map.png.
+If you are running this example with the pre-built Docker image, then no suitable path is mounted.
+In this case store the map to /tmp/my_map.png and then copy it out of the container with docker cp <name-of-docker-container>:/tmp/my_map.png ..